monsoonmaelstrom/book2/book2.md

 “When I saw him earlier, he seemed angry,” I explain, “and Liam doesn’t really do angry, generally speaking.
 I didn’t get a chance to talk to him because of…” I wave my hand at the room.
 “And I haven’t seen him since.”

 “No clue.
-Did your mother really accuse General Iverson of trying to assassinate her?”
+Did your mother seriously accuse General Iverson of trying to assassinate her?”

 I snort.
 “Yeah.”